The client was in need of an ongoing asset management solution to help manage and sell over 25,000 pieces of surplus MRO equipment…

 The client was closing a 50,000 sq. ft.
 San Francisco lab facility that housed 500 surplus lab and analytical assets.
 The multi-building site needed to be cleared out within a 45-day timeframe.

-In 2011, our client decided to move its Menlo Park, CA production operations to other facilities in the company’s organizational network.
+Our client decided to move its Menlo Park, CA production operations to other facilities in the company’s organizational network.
 This decision officially slated the Menlo Park site for complete closure, leaving seven bottling lines, mixing and blending tanks, and an outside bulk tank farm to be removed from the facility.

 The client’s Lincoln facility was utilizing a third party warehouse storing approximately 80 assets, ranging from small lab kit to solid dose and sterile processing equipment.
 Per request of the warehouse location’s landlord, the client needed the facility cleared by the end of August 2016.